baptistelechat/pyrevit-with-vscode/README.md

 #### 📦 Panel

 Create a new panel in existing tab by selecting this option.
-You will be prompt for :
+You will be prompt for:

 1. 💼 Select an extension
 2. 📁 Select a tab